aws/eks-distro-build-tooling/tools/eksDistroBuildToolingOpsTools/pkg/eksGoRelease/readmeFmt.txt

 The patches in `./patches` include relevant utility fixes for go `%s`.

 ### Spec
-The RPM spec file in `./rpmbuild/SPECS` is sourced from the go %s SRPM available on Fedora, and modified to include the relevant patches and build the `%s` source."
+The RPM spec file in `./rpmbuild/SPECS` is sourced from the go %s SRPM available on Fedora, and modified to include the relevant patches and build the `go%s` source."